Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: Introduction

 In this work, we propose a technique that enables asynchronous LLM reasoning.
-Instead of retraining the LLM to satisfy each specific degree of interactivity, we propose a training-free approach that modifies existing models.
-Our approach uses three concurrent streams of tokens: user inputs, private thoughts, and public response, which can be updated in real-time.
-We rely on geometric properties of rotary positional embeddings to make the LLM perceive these streams as a single contiguous sequence \textit{without additional training}.
+Instead of retraining the model to satisfy each specific degree of interactivity, we propose an approach that leverages existing models, only changing their operation at inference time.
+Our approach uses three concurrent token streams: user inputs, private thoughts, and a public response, all of which can be updated in real time.
+We rely on the geometric properties of rotary positional embeddings to make the LLM perceive these streams as a single contiguous sequence \textit{without additional training}.
 The model itself can decide whether it should continue talking or pause and think, depending on the current state of the three streams.
-The resulting asynchronous reasoning can be formulated as standard LLM inference with a modified attention cache, making it possible to integrate into efficient LLM inference frameworks~\cite{kwon2023efficient,zheng2023efficiently}.
+The resulting asynchronous reasoning method can be formulated as standard LLM inference with a modified attention cache, making it possible to easily integrate our approach into efficient LLM inference frameworks~\cite{kwon2023efficient,zheng2024efficiently}.
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We propose AsyncReasoning, a zero-shot method that allows existing reasoning LLMs to think, write outputs, and encode extra inputs concurrently.
+Our approach relies on model-agnostic concurrent attention and zero-shot mode switching, making it easy to adapt to new models. \item We evaluate AsyncReasoning on multiple real-time benchmarks in mathematical and commonsense reasoning.
+Our experiments demonstrate that the proposed approach lets the LLM overlap thinking and answering, reducing time to first token by up to $80\times$ and total user-perceived delay by $12\times$ while retaining accuracy gains from reasoning. \item We demonstrate how AsyncReasoning can be used to improve model safety by thinking about risks in the background.
+This allows streaming real-time outputs on benign requests, while considering the safety implications in a private thinking stream that can pause potentially harmful outputs.